Ensure Differential Privacy and Convergence Accuracy in Consensus Tracking and Aggregative Games with Coupling Constraints: Problem Formulation and Preliminaries

-We consider distributed algorithms for GNE seeking of the game in (\ref{eq:formulation}).
-Namely, no player has direct access to the average decision $\bar{x}$.
-Instead, each player has to construct a local estimate of the average through local interactions with its neighbors.
-We describe the local interaction using a weight matrix $L=\{L_{ij}\}$, where $L_{ij}>0$ if player $j$ and player $i$ can directly communicate with each other, and $L_{ij}=0$ otherwise.
-For a player $i\in[m]$, its neighbor set $\mathbb{N}_i$ is defined as the collection of players $j$ such that $L_{ij}>0$.
-We define $L_{ii}\triangleq-\sum_{j\in\mathbb{N}_i}L_{ij}$ for all $i\in [m]$, where $\mathbb{N}_i$ is the neighbor set of player $i$.
-Furthermore, We make the following assumption on $L$:
+We consider distributed algorithms for the game in (\ref{eq:formulation}), where no player has direct access to the average decision $\bar{x}$.
+Instead, each player has to locally estimate $\bar{x}$ through interactions with its neighbors.
+We describe the local interaction using a weight matrix $L=\{L_{ij}\}$, where $L_{ij}>0$ if { player $j$ can directly communicate with player $i$}, and $L_{ij}=0$ otherwise.
+For player $i\in[m]$, its neighbor set $\mathbb{N}_i$ is the collection of players $j$ such that $L_{ij}>0$.
+We define $L_{ii}\triangleq-\sum_{j\in\mathbb{N}_i}L_{ij}$ for all $i\in [m]$.
+We make the following assumption on $L$:

 \begin{Assumption 1} The matrix $L=\{w_{ij}\}\in \mathbb{R}^{m\times m}$ is symmetric and satisfies ${\bf 1}^TL={\bf 0}^T$, $L{\bf 1}={\bf 0}$, and $ \|I+L-\frac{{\bf 1}{\bf 1}^T}{m}\|<1$. \end{Assumption 1}